mr-metschnikowia/social_network_project/README.txt

-Generic social network built using Node.js and Vue.js
+A generic social network, built using Node.js and Vue.js.

 Features:
-- unit testing using Jest
 - CRUD application
+- Jest is used for unit-testing
 - JWT user authentication